particle-iot/docs/src/content/getting-started/console/console.md

 You can add multiple devices from a file in multiple formats:

-- .txt file: one device per line containing the Device ID, serial number, IMEI, or ICCID.
+- .txt file: One device per line containing the Device ID, serial number, IMEI, or ICCID.
-- .csv file: one column most contain a Device ID
+- .csv file: One column must be named `DEVICEID` and contain the 24-character hexadecimal Device ID.

 ![Add many devices](/assets/images/console/add-devices-4.png)